Convergence of an actor-critic gradient flow for entropy regularised MDPs in general spaces: Introduction

 Due to the favourable analytical properties of mirror descent, in this paper we consider a version of the actor critic gradient flow where the policy is updated using a policy mirror descent method while the critic is updated using temporal difference (TD) on a separate timescale.

-Entropy-regularised MDPs are widely used in practice since the entropic regularizer leads to a number of desirable properties: it has a natural interpretation as something that drives exploration, it ensures that there is a unique optimal policy and it can accelerate convergence of mirror descent~\cite{david_fisher}, as well as classical policy gradient~\cite{mei2020global}.
-However, analysing the stability and convergence of actor–critic methods in this entropy-regularized setting with general state and action spaces remains highly non-trivial due to lack of a priori bounds on the value functions.
+Entropy-regularised MDPs are widely used in practice since the entropic regularizer leads to a number of desirable properties: it has a natural interpretation as something that drives exploration, it ensures that there is a unique optimal policy and it can accelerate convergence of policy gradient methods ~\cite{mei2020global}.
+However, analysing the stability and convergence of actor-critic methods in this entropy-regularised setting with general state and action spaces remains highly non-trivial due to lack of a priori bounds on the value functions.

 To address the actor critic methods for entropy regularised MDPs in general action spaces, a careful treatment of tools from two timescale analysis, convex analysis over both Euclidean spaces and measure spaces must be deployed.